 Read next: How to use the trackpad on a Mac

-Printer & Scanner options in macOS
+Printer & Scanner options

 The Printers & Scanners pane is used to set up printers and scanners, define default settings for use, and to access options for a selected device.
 The default options are defined using the two menus at the foot of the window, and enable you to choose a printer ('Last Printer Used' or a specific device) and paper size.
 The initial selection for the latter of these will differ by region (US Letter, A4, and so on).